Skip to main content

 The basics

 Create one or more modules with classes inheriting from SamizdatView, SamizdatMaterializedView, SamizdatFunction or SamizdatTrigger.
-Be sure to read the class reference below.
+Be sure to read the class reference further onwards in this README.
 The below is just an example:

 from dbsamizdat import SamizdatView, SamizdatMaterializedView